jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 ### 122 Meaning of distribute in sections 123 to 132
-(1) In sections 123 to 132, unless the context otherwise requires, distribute, in relation to a publication, means— (a) to deliver, give, or offer the publication; or (b) to provide access to the publication (for example, to provide access by means of a public data network to digital content that is or includes the publication).
+(1) In sections 123 to 132, unless the context otherwise requires, distribute, in relation to a publication, means— (a) to deliver, give, or offer the publication; or (b) to provide access to the publication (for example, to make available digital content that is or includes the publication by means of a public data network).
 (2) However, a person does not distribute a publication unless the person— (a) intends, or knows of, the act of distribution; and (b) knows what, in general terms, the publication is or contains.